Reloaded-Project/Reloaded.Hooks/docs/index.md

 </div>

 # Introduction
-The purpose of this project is to support extending (hooking) u̷nma͘na̕g̡ed͡ ͞cod҉e (͟A̸P͡Is)́ w͟͡i͠t̴͠h̨͢͡ ̸́͟p̢҉u̢͟r̷̀è͢ ̡mąń̨͜a͏̨g͢e̴d... wait... *you've heard this before many times, haven't you?*

-Why stop at APIs?
-What if we could work with *"something more"*?

-Well, that's about the goal of this library.
+Reloaded.Hooks is a library for intercepting and modifying existing binary functions on `x86` and `x64` machines.
+It is most often used to either intercept Win32 API calls (e.g. `NtCreateFile` to find out what files the current process is loading) or to patch existing functions within a program; e.g. patching software at runtime.

+If this concept is unfamiliar to you; I would suggest to research the term `Hooking` while reading the documentation.

+Reloaded.Hooks is a managed alternative to native libraries such as `MinHook` and `Detours`, targeted at tackling more advanced/difficult use cases; such as when functions do not use standard *[calling conventions](https://en.wikipedia.org/wiki/Calling_convention)*.

 ## Feature Highlights
 + Support for x86 and x64 architectures.
-+ Call & Hook unmanaged functions with *custom calling conventions*.
++ Call & hook unmanaged functions with *custom calling conventions*.
 + Stack function hooks.
-Double, Triple, Quadruple, n-tuple hook functions.
-+ Generate native functions that convert CDECL/Microsoft x64 function calls to *custom calling convention* calls, and vice versa.
+You can hook already hooked functions as many times as you like.
++ Mid function x86/x64 assembly hooks; similar to the likes of `Cheat Engine`.
-+ Detects & Patches common variations of existing function hooks when hooking.
++ Highly compatible.
+Detects & patches common variations of existing function hooks when hooking.
 Hook functions hooked by other libraries; this feature is unique to Reloaded.Hooks.
++ Generate native wrapper functions for converting between custom calling conventions. e.g. Stdcall to Fastcall converter.
-+ Utility functions allowing you to deal with aspects such as *function pointers* and *Virtual Function Tables*.
++ Many lower level utility functions allowing you to deal with things like *Virtual Function Tables*.

-## Documentation
+### Documentation

 As advanced as the library may sound, in reality using the library is super simple.
 The following links below should help you get started with the library: